FAIRplus/imi-data-catalogue/README.md

 ### Modifying the datasets

-The datasets are all defined in the file `tests/data/records.json`.
+The datasets, projects and studies are all defined in the files located in the folder `data/imi_projects`.
-This file can me modified to add, delete and modify datasets.
+Those files can me modified to add, delete and modify those entities.
-After saving the file, rebuild and restart docker-compose with:
+After saving the files, rebuild and restart docker-compose with:

 ```
 CTLR+D